 Eligibility: Who Qualifies for Medicare Part B?

-Eligibility requirements for Medicare Part B medical insurance depend on whether you qualify for premium-free Medicare Part A or whether you have to pay a premium for Part A. To be eligible for premium-free Part A, you must:
+Eligibility requirements for Medicare Part B medical insurance depend on whether you qualify for premium-free Medicare Part A or have to pay a premium for Part A. To be eligible for premium-free Part A, you must: